unified-metric/unified_metric/README.md

 # unified_metric
 # CAS: Universal Condition Alignment Score

-## About the Project

-This repository contains the official implementation for the paper by Chunsan Hong, Byunghee Cha, Tae-Hyun Oh.
+This repository contains the official implementation for the paper

+by Chunsan Hong, Byunghee Cha, Tae-Hyun Oh.
+---

 We propose a universal condition alignment score that leverages the conditional probability measurable through the diffusion process.
 Our technique operates across all conditions and requires no additional models beyond the diffusion model used for generation, effectively enabling self-rejection.
 Our experiments validate that our metric effectively applies in diverse conditional generations, such as text-to-image, {instruction, image}-to-image, edge-/scribble-to-image, and text-to-audio.
 The basic idea is captured in the figure below: